datacamp/Machine-Learning-With-XGboost-live-training/README.md

 ## Step 3: Prerequisites

 List any prerequisite courses you think your live training could use from.
 This could be the live session’s companion course or a course you think students should take before the session.
 Prerequisites act as a guiding principle for your session and will set the topic framework, but you do not have to limit yourself in the live session to the syntax used in the prerequisite courses.

+- [Machine Learning with Tree-Based Models in Python](https://learn.datacamp.com/courses/machine-learning-with-tree-based-models-in-python): Course student should take before the session because students should be comfortable with decision trees and familiar with the concept of ensemble methods with tree-based models (boosting, bagging, random forest).
+Otherwise, I will have to spend too much time introducing these topics.
+-  [Extreme Gradient Boosting with XGBoost](https://learn.datacamp.com/courses/extreme-gradient-boosting-with-xgboost): Companion course, since it focuses on implementation with the XGBoost library.
+Other courses, including the one above, use the scikit-learn implementation.

 ## Step 4: Session Outline